Eolien55/FileClassed/README.md

 The `codes` field / CLI option sets the "shortcuts".

 The `completion` CLI option generates shell specific completion script and print it to stdout.

+The `begin_var` field / CLI option sets the character to detect a variable 'lookup' ('{' by default).

+The `end_var` field / CLI option sets the character to detect the end of a variable 'lookup' ('}' by default).

+The `separator` field / CLI option sets the separator to separate each filename part ('.' by default).

+The `filename-separators` field / CLI option sets the number of characters that are the separator in the filename (1 by default).

 Note that the default values are in french, so you really should write your configuration file.